wxsd-sales/proximity-dial-macro/README.md

 ### Prerequisites & Dependencies:

-- RoomOS/CE 10.x or above Webex Desk or Board Device
+- RoomOS 11.x or above Webex Desk or Board Device
 - Web admin access to the device to upload the macro
 - Network connectivity for your Webex Device to open the WebView content you want to display